On Decidability and Expressive Power of Fusion Grammars: Decidability Results

 \subsection{Membership Problem For Hypergraphs with One Hyperedge}

-At the first stage, we consider the following variant of the membership problem: the input is a fusion grammar without markers and connectors $FG$ and a hypergraph $H_0$ consisting of one hyperedge; the question is whether $H_0 \in L(FG)$.
+We start proving Theorem \ref{th_main_membership}.
+First, let us consider the variant of the membership problem where the input is a fusion grammar without markers and connectors $FG$ and a hypergraph $H_0$ that has just one hyperedge.